 New beds open at Priory Hospital Bristol as part of a £1m investment

-The announcement comes ahead of World Health Day - on Friday April 7 - which this year focuses on the theme ‘depression’.
-The Day will be a highlight of the 'Depression: let’s talk' campaign which aims to ensure that more people with depression both seek and get help.
+The announcement comes ahead of World Health Day - on Friday April 7th - which, this year, focuses on the theme ‘depression’.
+The day will be a highlight of the 'Depression: let’s talk' campaign which aims to ensure that more people with depression both seek and get help.

 The investment - which represents significant spend on refurbishing, expanding and improving the existing building, based in Stapleton - involved extending both floors of the hospital which will now be able to treat more adult patients with acute needs.

-The hospital, which is rated 'good' by the industry regulator, the Care Quality Commission, has long-stay rehabilitation and acute mental health inpatient units.
-It also provides a range of outpatient-based therapy services, and a specialist eating disorder service.
+The hospital, which is rated 'good' by the industry regulator, the Care Quality Commission (CQC), has long-stay rehabilitation and acute mental health inpatient units.
+It also provides a range of outpatient therapy services, and a specialist eating disorder service.

-As part of its expansion, Priory Hospital in Bristol also recruited more healthcare staff.
+As part of its expansion, Priory Hospital Bristol also recruited more healthcare staff.

 Depression affects people of all ages, from all walks of life, in all countries.
 It causes mental anguish and impacts on people's ability to carry out even the simplest everyday tasks, with sometimes devastating consequences for relationships with family and friends and the ability to earn a living.